ArchiveBox/docs/Chromium-Install.md

 ## Installing Google Chrome

 ### macOS
-If you already have Google Chrome installed at `/Applications/Google Chrome.app`, you don't need to run this.
+If you already have `/Applications/Google Chrome.app`, you don't need to run this.
 ```bash
 brew cask install google-chrome
 ```